Posts RSS Comments RSS 37 Posts and 56 Comments till now

 Having said that I know that I personally benefit from having books around.
 In some cases it just an easy way to quickly look something up.
 Most books have examples on how to use either a scripting addition or a vanilla AppleScript command.
 Having those examples makes it a lot easier for me to figure things out.

-Danny Goodman’s AppleScript Handbook
+Danny Goodman’s Applescript Handbook

 AppleScript: The Missing Manual